 - In regular and student chapters, the local chapter president must be a member of AMS.
 Pre-college chapters do not have this requirement.

-- Student chapters must have two faculty advisers that are AMS members.
+- Student chapters must a faculty advisor that is an AMS member.
 Pre-college chapters must have an adult adviser that is already or willing to become an AMS member.

 These requirements are so that local chapters will continue to receive regular updates from the National Society and contact information will remain up to date.
 Information on AMS membership is available here.